 During the third quarter of 2013, the Company entered into two fixed-to-variable interest rate swap agreements for its 4.625% senior notes due 2020 with an aggregate notional amount of \$600.0 and variable interest rates based on one-month LIBOR plus 2.298% to hedge against changes in the fair value of a portion of the Company's long term debt.
 These derivative financial instruments are accounted for as fair value hedges of the senior notes due 2020.
-These interest rate swaps are included in other long term assets and added to the value of the senior notes, with an aggregate fair value of \$42.1 and \$21.6 at March 31, 2016 and December 31, 2015, respectively.
-As the specific terms and notional amounts of the derivative financial instruments are assumed to be perfectly effective hedges and accordingly, there is no impact to the Company's consolidated statements of operations.
+These interest rate swaps are included in other long term assets and added to the value of the senior notes, with an aggregate fair value of \$39.3 and \$21.6 at June 30, 2016 and December 31, 2015, respectively.
+As the specific terms and notional amounts of the derivative financial instruments match those of the fixed-rate debt being hedged, the derivative instruments are assumed to be perfectly effective hedges and accordingly, there is no impact to the Company's consolidated statements of operations.